 Suitable for: All levels.
 Advanced riders can clock 56 km in total if they cycle the entire northerly route from the Old Mill to Etobicoke and back again.

 Best Instagram moment: Fishing enthusiasts along the Humber River are always photogenic.

-Take a break and treat yourself: The Good Fork Restaurant near Jane and Bloor for a “Toronnah” (eggs benedict with peameal bacon and paprika).
+Take a break and treat yourself: The Good Fork Restaurant near Jane and Bloor for a “Toronnah” (eggs benedict with smoked salmon and dill).

 I’m tempted to say “paths” as there are various off-shoots from the main north-south bike path in the Don Valley, much of it running alongside the Don River.
 Numerous entry points make this an appealing cycling option – away from traffic – that shows cyclists the greener side of Toronto.
 Access points include Taylor Creek Park, E. T. Seton Park, Coxwell Ravine Park, Riverdale Park (East and West) and the Queen Street Bridge at Bayview.

 My favourite route starts at the pedestrian bridge that crosses over Bayview Avenue and the Don Valley Parkway, linking Riverdale Park East (just north of the Old Don Jail) to Riverdale Park West, where visitors can stop at historic Riverdale Farm.